strimzi/governance/GOVERNANCE.md

 This document defines project governance for the Strimzi project.

+For information on using AI tools when contributing to Strimzi, see the [AI Contribution Policy](AI_POLICY.md).

 ## Project Roles

 For governance purposes the project recognises four roles: code owners, maintainers, emeritus code owners, and emeritus maintainers.